apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `single_replica_load_download_num_workers`

 * Type: int32
-* Description:This configuration is mainly used to modify the number of http threads for segment download, used for single replica load.
+* Description:This configuration is mainly used to modify the number of http worker threads for segment download, used for single replica load.
 When the load concurrency increases, you can adjust this parameter to ensure that the Slave replica synchronizes data files from the Master replica timely.
+If needed, `webserver_num_workers` should also be increased for better IO performance.
 * Default value: 64

 #### `load_task_high_priority_threshold_second`